 By Post FIS, 1 Reading Lane, E8 1GQ

-We know that during this time when we have to stay home much more it's important to keep informed, stay active and keep learning.
+We know that during this time when we have to stay home much more and services are working remotely where required to it is important to:

 - Sign up to Hackney Newsletters

 - Sign up for the latest Health Advice

 - Find support services - Hackney interactive map

 - Hackney Education - COVID-19 check if a school is open

 If you have coronavirus symptoms, even mild ones, please isolate yourself from other people for 10 days and get a test.
 If you are asked to self isolate, regardless of symptoms, you must do so to keep from possibly passing it onto others.

 - A high temperature